joelthelion/shutthebox/README.md

 For this experiment, we use a very simple approach called tabular Q-learning.
 In Q-learning, we try to learn the Q function, which is the mapping from (state,action) pairs to a future *reward*.
 The reward is a numerical value associated to a particular game outcome.
 Here, we simply use the score (inverted in order to get a positive reward).

 States are just particular game settings that can occur during a game.
 At each non-terminal state, the player can choose between various legal moves, or actions.
 Q-learning attempts to learn the expected reward for all combinations of a game state and a chosen action.

+The Q function can be represented and approximated in different ways.
+For games with very large or infinite state spaces, some universal function approximator such as neural nets is often used.
+In this case, however, we can simply store all values in a big table.
+That makes the algorithm simpler and it also makes it simpler to get convergence.

+## Training

+How do we learn the Q-function?